ehc-io/ddos-183/docs/_build/html/_sources/class1/module2/lab2.1.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

         ..
 Hint::
             The pentest tool can be used to send several types of DoS Attacks for the most part of the lab, few free to try it out.
-For some specifi exercise though, there will be custom shell scrtips.
+For some specific exercises there will be custom shell scrtips though.

-            ``# ~/tools_agility_183/pentest``
+            ``sudo ~/tools_agility_183/pentest``

         .. code::